aviupadhyayula/wbl/README.md

 ## prioritize_intent.py

-Prioritizes a given intent by setting its priority value to an inputted integer.
+Prioritizes a given intent by setting its internal priority value to an inputted integer.
 See [intent priorities](https://cloud.google.com/dialogflow/es/docs/intents-settings#priority).

 ### To use:
 - Set the `INTENT` environment variable to the intent whose priority you'd like to change.
 The intent should be in the format `projects/.../locations/.../agents.../intents/...`